It’s not just men who struggle with body fat measurement. Many women also struggle with measuring their body fat percentage.

 BMI alternatives

 So, what else should you consider besides body fat percentage?
-Other ways to measure your health include Body Fat Percentage, Waist Circumference, waist-to-hip ratio, Waist-to-hip ratio, waist-to-hip ratio, etc. These measurements provide a more accurate picture of your health.
+Other ways to measure your health include Body Fat Percentage, Waist Circumference, waist-to-hip ratio, etc. These measurements provide a more accurate picture of your health.

 It has been suggested that WHR is a better indicator of health risk than BMI because it takes body shape into account.
 For example, women who carry excess weight around their middle tend to store more fat around their hips than around their waist.
 In contrast, men with large bellies often have less fat around their midsection than around their hips.